Wallet: balances

 Conventions & wire format.

-Balances aggregate every pool the wallet holds funds in: Orchard, Sapling, and (when transparent receiving is enabled) transparent UTXOs.
+Balances aggregate every pool the wallet holds funds in: Orchard, Sapling, Ironwood (once NU6.3 activates; those notes arrive at ordinary Orchard addresses, so no extra receiver is involved), and (when transparent receiving is enabled) transparent UTXOs.
 Amounts are bare JSON numbers in decimal ZEC, 8 places, exact (no float drift).

 getbalance